 ECA believes that its title to the Underlying Properties, and the Trust's title to the Royalty Interests, is good and defensible in accordance with standards generally accepted in the oil and gas industry, subject to such exceptions as are not so material as to detract substantially from the use or value of such properties or Royalty Interests.
-Prior to drilling a PUD Well, ECA obtained a preliminary title review to ensure there were no obvious defects in title to the well.
-The conveyance related to the PUD Royalty Interest obligated ECA to conduct a more thorough title examination of the drill site tract prior to drilling any of the PUD Wells.
+Prior to drilling each PUD Well, ECA obtained a preliminary title review to ensure there were no obvious defects in title to the well.
+ECA conducted a more thorough title examination of the drill site tract prior to drilling any of the PUD Wells.